augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/example_yagi_uda.md

 using LinearAlgebra
 @pyimport matplotlib.pyplot as plt
 ```
-Then, we can set the parameters (size) of the antenna and build the structure.
+Then, we can set the parameters (sizes) of the antenna and build the structure.

 ```julia
 ##################### Parameters ########################################